coolsun/aiven-web-analytics/README.md

 1. number of records sent each time can be changed in config.ini > kafka > records
 2. producer randomly sleep between sending requests.
 Max sleep time is in config.ini > producer > sleep (second)

-Run consumer:
+Run consumer: Output to logs/development.log
 ```
 python3 src/consumer.py
 ```
 Note:
 1. data will be written to the table (default webanalytics) set in config.ini > consumer > table.

-Query the webanalysis table to retrieve web analytics or metrics such as best seller by revenue or by volume as well as the most viewed related products:
+Run analysis: Output to logs/development.log
 ```
 python3 src/analyze_data.py
 ```
-Note: read from the table (default as webanalytics) set in config.ini > consumer > table.
+* read from the table (default as webanalytics) set in config.ini > consumer > table.

-Result: Output to logs/development.log
+* Query the webanalysis table to retrieve web analytics or metrics such as best seller by revenue or by volume as well as the most viewed related products.

-python3 src/analyze_data.py can return many valuable web analytics and allows the system to fine tune or even dynamically adjust the content or product delivered to end user.
+* python3 src/analyze_data.py can return many valuable web analytics and allows the system to fine tune or even dynamically adjust the product or content delivered to end user.

 Currently there are three queies for the results.